 Changes to master data which have a financial impact will be undertaken by FABS, and these may include changes to acquisition date and depreciation rules.
-Fixed Assets Policy Page 13 of 20 4.6.
+OFFICIAL: Sensitive 4.6.
 Year End Close The financial year for Fixed Assets in SAP is 1 July to 30 June of the following year.
 Year-end close is performed by running depreciation for the final period and posting the depreciation expense to the General Ledger.